Welcome home to the Endless Mountains of Pennsylvania

 The Endless Mountains Heritage Region is a nonprofit membership agency and state-designated heritage area serving the communities of Bradford, Sullivan, Susquehanna and Wyoming Counties in Northeast Pennsylvania.
 Our organization is also the water trail manager for the Susquehanna River North Branch and adviser for pedestrian and bicycle trails and agricultural heritage promotion of the region.
 We provide opportunities for regional collaborations to recognize and celebrate our rich historic and cultural legacy and design and implement programs and projects which enhance natural or historic resources.

 - Pennsylvania Heritage Area and regional partnership agency of the Department of Conservation and Natural Resources

 - Water Trail Manager of the Susquehanna River North Branch, cooperating with the ExplorePAtrails Network and Susquehanna Greenway Partnership

 - Gateway Agency of the Chesapeake Bay Gateways and Watertrails Network in the National Park Service

 - Northern Tier Buy Fresh Buy Local Chapter Sponsor through FoodRoutes Network and Pennsylvania Association for Sustainable Agriculture.

 Our offices are at at the "Old Red House" on the John B. Merrill Parkway, Towanda, overlooking the Susquehanna River and Towanda River Walk.
 Visitors are welcome and are advised to contact us first to ensure staff availability.
 We are currently giving our historic building a bit of a face-lift - with extensive rehabilitation of the building's foundation and flooring.
-It is anticipated that this project will continue through to the end of January and will cause minimal disruption in our operations.
+It is anticipated that this project will be completed soon with the installation of carpeting, and will cause minimal disruption in our operations.